ezpaarse-project/ezmesure/README.md

   curl -v -X POST https://localhost/api/logs/test-index -F "files[]=@114ee1d0_2016-03-31_10h53.job-ecs.csv" -H "Authorization: Bearer <token>"
 ```

-You can then issue a GET request on the /api/logs route to list your index(es)
+You can then issue a GET request on the /api/logs route to list your indices
 ```bash
   curl -X GET https://localhost/api/logs -H "Authorization: Bearer <token>"
 ```

 ### Visualize your data

-Now you can access the Kibana instance on https://localhost and start building dashboards (soon to be documented).
+Now you can access the Kibana instance on https://localhost/kibana/ and start building dashboards.

 ## API